 The Indian election and Modi’s role should be of concern for radical right scholars.
 It affirms not only the effects of a radical right party in government, but also how the radical right operates as a global phenomenon.

-Ms Eviane Cheng Leidig is Head of the Early Career Researcher Fellows at CARR and doctoral candidate at the Center for Research on Extremism, University of Oslo.
+Ms Eviane Leidig is Head of Doctoral Fellows at CARR and doctoral candidate at the Center for Research on Extremism, University of Oslo.
 Her profile can be found here:

 © Eviane Leidig.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).